PicciMario/EXIF-Viewer/README.md

 # PicciMario EXIF analyzer v.
 0.1

 mario.piccinelli@gmail.com

-This command line tool pronts a list of the EXIF data found in the passed image.
-The most important tags are decoded.
-All info about the EXIF standard is taken from http://www.exif.org/Exif2-2.PDF.
+This command line tool is a wrapper of the text-only utility [exiv2](http://www.exiv2.org/).
+Analyzes a JPG picture and creates a forensically sound PDF report with informations about the file (as told by the filesystem) and about the image itself via its EXIF/IPTC/XMP tags.

+Special features:

+* If GPS data are found in the EXIF tags, the report will contain a map of the location and an approximate reverse geocoding of the coordinates into their location name.
+Everything thanks to OpenStreetMap.org.

+* If thumbnails are embedded in the original file, these will be extracted, analyzed and included in the report.

 Usage:

-  ./exifviewer.py filename

-The package also contains anothere tool (exifreporter.py) which analyzes a JPG picture and prints a PDF report with informations about the file (as told by the filesystem) and about the image itself via its EXIF tags.
-Special care has been thrown in intepreting the GPS data, if present the report will contain a map of the location and an approximate reverse geocoding of the coordinates into their location name.

-Usage:
+  ./exif2reporter.py -f inputfile

+Other options:

-  ./exifreporter.py -f filename -o reportname
+  -o reportname (default: report.pdf)

 # Requires: